Candy Agbane

-Candy Augustine Agbane (born 22 December 1996 in Lagos, Nigeria) is a Nigerian professional footballer who plays as an winger for Bangladesh Premier League club Chittagong Abahani.
+Candy Augustine Agbane (born 22 December 1996) is a Nigerian professional footballer who last played as a winger for Bangladesh Premier League club Chittagong Abahani.

 Club career

 Ikorodu United

 He began his career in the Ikorodu United F.C. in Nigeria Premier League.

 Yenicami Ağdelen

 In August 2016, Agbane joined Süper Lig club Yenicami Ağdelen on a two-year deal.

 Lefke TSK (loan)

 He joined Lefke TSK in September 2017.

 After a successful loan spell, he joined the Northern Cyprus club on a permanent deal.

 MŠK Tesla Stropkov

 On 3 March 2019, Agbane signed for Slovakian 3.
 Liga side Stropkov at the start of the 2019–2020.

 Lefke TSK

 After a season in Slovakia, he returned to Lefke TSK in January 2020.

 Chittagong Abahani

 After a very short spell at Mesarya SK, Candy signed for Bangladesh Premier League club Chittagong Abahani as mid-season signing in April, 2022.
 It was his first ever club from Asia.
 He scored 4 goals and provided 4 assists in 10 appearances for the club in first season.
 He scored once and assisted once in the last match of the season.
 In August 2022, Candy signed a contract extension with Ctg Abahani for 2022–23 season.
+However, he was goalless in the following season and left the club after picking up a season-long injury in the mid-season.